 Step 6: Compile the data for the cash flow forecast

 Cash flows are time-sensitive.
-While compiling the final data, start with the cash you have at hand.
-Now, you can add cash inflows and minus cash outflows for specific periods.
+While compiling the final data, start with the cash you have.
+You can add cash inflows and minus outflows for specific periods.
 At the end of each period, you will get an amount that will be the closing cash balance, which will be the opening balance for the following period.

 Free Cash Flow = Net Income + Depreciation- Change in WC – CE

-Operating Cash Flow = Operating Income +Depreciation – Tax +Change in WC
+Operating Cash Flow or cash flow from operating activities = Operating Income +Depreciation – Tax +Change in WC

 Cash Flow Forecast = Beginning Cash + Projected Income – Projected Expenses = Ending Cash